An Efficient Modular Exponentiation Proof Scheme: Proof of soundness

-By the generalized forking lemma, if $\mathcal{A}$ succeeds with probability $\varepsilon$, then the adversary succeeds with probability of at least $\varepsilon(\varepsilon/x-1/2^{\lambda})$.
-It follows that if $\mathcal{A}$ succeeds with non-negligible probability, then the adversary also succeeds with non-negligible probability, as $x\in O(\operatorname{poly}\log m)\in O(\operatorname{poly}\lambda)$. \end{proof}
+By the generalized forking lemma, if $\mathcal{A}$ succeeds with probability $P$, then the adversary succeeds with probability of at least $P(P/x-1/2^{\lambda})$.
+It follows that if $\mathcal{A}$ succeeds with non-negligible probability, then the adversary also succeeds with non-negligible probability, as $x\in O(\log\log m)\in O(\operatorname{poly}\lambda)$. \end{proof}

+We have shown that if $(I_y,\mu_y,Q_y,Q'_y)$ is found with non-negligible probability with respect to $\lambda$ the low order assumption is broken, and if the adversary succeeds with non-negligible probability then $(I_y,\mu_y,Q_y,Q'_y)$ is found with non-negligible probability.

-Combined, these two lemmas complete the desired proof of conditional soundness for our modular exponentiation proof scheme: if the low order assumption holds in $\mathbb Z^{\times}_p$, then for any initial configuration $(\lambda,m,B,a,n,x)$, the probability of an adversary convincing the verifier for a state $I\not\in\mathcal{L}$ is negligible in $\lambda$.
+Therefore, combined, these two lemmas complete the desired proof of conditional soundness for our modular exponentiation proof scheme.
+If the low order assumption holds in $\mathbb Z_m^\times$, then for any initial configuration $(\lambda,m,B,a,n,x)$, the probability of a forged proof convincing the verifier for a state $I\not\in\mathcal{L}$ is negligible with respect to $\lambda$.